rega-cev/virulign-tutorial/README.md

 This pages decribes the instructions for download and use of VIRULIGN for viral sequence data, with an explanation of all optional parameters.
 This repository also contains a PDF version of this tutorial.
 In this document, three example datasets (Dengue virus, Zika virus and HIV-1) are described where VIRULIGN was used to generate research-relevant output formats of the constructed codon-correct multiple sequence alignments.

+### Citation
+VIRULIGN has been published in Bioinformatics.
+If you use the software for your analysis, please cite VIRULIGN by the following citation:
+" P. Libin, K. Deforche, A.B.
+Abecasis and K. Theys; VIRULIGN: fast codon-correct alignment and annotation of viral genomes; 2018; Bioinformatics; doi: 10.1093/bioinformatics/bty851 "

 Rationale
 ---------------------------------------